GeorgiTerziev02/achieving-real-time-communication/README.md

 ## How to achieve the real time updates
 What we will discuss
 - Short polling
+    - example: youtube live chat - https://www.reddit.com/r/csharp/comments/o0jffx/why_is_youtube_using_polling/
+    - pros:
       - less simultaneous connections to the server
       - user is not tied to a single server

-    - example: youtube live chat - https://www.reddit.com/r/csharp/comments/o0jffx/why_is_youtube_using_polling/
+    - cons:
+      - load
+      - latency
 - Long polling
 - Server-sent events
 - Web sockets